puppetlabs/puppet-docs/source/puppetdb/0.9/maintain_and_tune.markdown

 `http://puppetdb.example.com:8080/dashboard/index.html`

-This will display a simple, web-based performance and metrics console that displays a fixed set of information about PuppetDB: its memory use, queue depth, command processing metrics, duplication rate, and REST endpoint stats.
+PuppetDB uses this page to display a web-based console with performance information and metrics, including its memory use, queue depth, command processing metrics, duplication rate, and query stats.
 It displays min/max/median of each metric over a configurable duration, as well as an animated SVG sparkline.

 [![Screenshot of the performance dashboard](./images/perf-dash-small.png)](./images/perf-dash-large.png)